storj/docs/app/learn/concepts/file-redundancy/page.md

 If you want to learn more about how erasure codes work, you can read [this introductory tutorial](https://innovation.vivint.com/introduction-to-reed-solomon-bc264d0794f8) co-written by some of our team members in 2017.

 ### Okay, erasure codes take less disk space.
-But isn’t repairing data more expensive?&#x20;
+But isn’t repairing data more expensive?

 It’s true that replication makes repair _simpler_.
 Every time a node is lost, only one of the remaining nodes is necessary for recovery.
 On the flip side, erasure codes require several nodes to be involved for each repair.
 Though this feels like a problem, it’s actually not.